 When clients use 0-RTT, they MAY store the value of the server's max_datagram_frame_size transport parameter.
 Doing so allows the client to send DATAGRAM frames in 0-RTT packets.
-When servers decide to accept 0-RTT data, they MUST send a max_datagram_frame_size transport parameter greater or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
-If a client stores the value of the max_datagram_frame_size transport parameter with their 0-RTT state, they MUST validate that the new value of the max_datagram_frame_size transport parameter in the handshake is greater or equal to the stored value; if not, the client MUST terminate the connection with error PROTOCOL_VIOLATION.
+When servers decide to accept 0-RTT data, they MUST send a max_datagram_frame_size transport parameter greater than or equal to the value they sent to the client in the connection where they sent them the NewSessionTicket message.
+If a client stores the value of the max_datagram_frame_size transport parameter with their 0-RTT state, they MUST validate that the new value of the max_datagram_frame_size transport parameter sent by the server in the handshake is greater than or equal to the stored value; if not, the client MUST terminate the connection with error PROTOCOL_VIOLATION.

-Application protocols that use datagrams MUST define how they react to the max_datagram_frame_size transport parameter being missing.
+Application protocols that use datagrams MUST define how they react to the absence of the max_datagram_frame_size transport parameter.
 If datagram support is integral to the application, the application protocol can fail the handshake if the max_datagram_frame_size transport parameter is not present.